rocketeers/docs/I-Getting-Started/First-deployment.md

 ## Configuring the server

 Now that we're sure we can deploy, let's configure everything needed for the `Setup` task.
 Head over to the `remote.php` file.
-You should see a lot of options there but all of there are thoroughly explained so take your time to read through them.
+You should see a lot of options there but all of them are thoroughly explained so take your time to read through them.

 ### Shared files